rajrohanyadav/coding-solutions/README.md

 # Coding Solutions
-This repo contains solutions to programming questions in Java, C++, Python.
+This repo contains solutions to programming questions in Java, C++(not anymore), Python.
 It can serve as a reference to people who are trying to solve programming questions.

 ## Contribute
-Please feel free to fork the repo, and create a PR if you want to contribute any question/solution.
+Please feel free to fork the repo, but it is for our study group only.
+So, we won't accept any PRs as we need to practice questions ourselves.

 **__Disclaimer__**:
 1. If you are trying to solve questions on your own, please do not look at the solutions.